strange-labs-uk/ethereum-raffle/README.md

 	ltk.then(instance=>instance.balanceOf(web3.eth.coinbase))

 By far the easiest thing seems to be to put all of this into `test/Lottery.test.js` and run `test` inside `truffle(develop)>` console.

+## Front-end

+There is a simple front-end in /frontend.
+To use it, do the following:

+    cd frontend
+    npm install
+    npm start
+    Then browse to hhttp://localhost:3000

+Note: This has not yet been intergrated with the smart contracts.